Last reviewed 25 September 2020

 The HMRC online portal to apply for staff wages opened on 20 April 2020.
 Claims can be backdated to cover staff furloughed since 1 March 2020.

-It is currently understood that employers will be able to make one claim every three weeks.
+Employers can make one claim every three weeks.
+Since 1 July, claim periods cannot overlap calendar months.
 In submitting the claim, you should access the portal and have the following information to hand:

 your company’s PAYE reference number